Shopping Cart

 15% OFF 2 or more items* code: MYBUNDLE15

-How to swaddle a baby step 1: Position the weighted swaddle blanket on your baby's body
+Step 1: Position the weighted swaddle blanket on your baby's body

-Place the blanket as shown, with its wings open wide on a flat surface and place your baby in the center.
+Place the blanket as shown with its wings open wide on a flat surface and place your baby in the center about 1-2 inches below the top edge of the wings.

-Place your baby face up about 1-2 inches below the top edge of the wings.
 If you place your baby too low, it will crease at the top corner causing a slack in the fabric and allowing your baby to wriggle out easily.

 Ensure that the weighted parts are placed as shown; the center on the baby’s chest and the side weights flat against the baby’s left side and right side—not under their body or right or left arm and not on the surface on which the baby is laying.

-If baby is less than 1 month or 23” in height: Use the leg pouch for a more snug fit.
+If your baby is less than 1 month or 23” in height: Use the leg pouch for a more snug fit.

-How to swaddle a baby step 2: Secure the first swaddle wing across baby's chest
+Step 2: Secure the first swaddle wing across baby's chest

 Cover your baby’s right shoulder with the wing as shown.
-Secure the wing over the baby's left arm and as far under baby’s back and right arm as possible for a secure swaddle.
+Secure the wing over the baby's left arm and as far under the baby’s back and right arm as possible for a secure swaddle.

 How to Swaddle - a snug fit